LydiaWozniak/cooking-master/README.md

 # Cooking Master

-An application displays and allows users to filter through recipes.
+A recipe application which displays and allows users to filter through recipes.
 Built with react and styled-components.

 ## The Application in Action